mebbert/Dark_and_Camouflaged_genes/camo_bed_files/README.md

 ## align_to.bed

 Should be used in masking the genome to create a camo mask genome.
-Shows the one region in each camo group where all reads for that group should align.
-This bed is expanded by 50 bp, complemented, and then passed into bedtools maskFasta to mask the reference
+Includes the one region (semi-randomly selected) in each camo group where all reads for that group should align.
+This bed is expanded by 50 bp to ensure we don't miss reads on the edge of the camouflaged region.
+It is complemented and then passed into `bedtools maskFasta` to mask the reference.

 ## extraction.bed (previously the 'realign.bed').